maxencevdg/vue-phone-app/README.md

 # rendu-vue

 This template should help get you started developing with Vue 3 in Vite.
+This is a school project where the goal was to create a phone app in Vue.js

 ## Recommended IDE Setup